kanboard/kanboard/doc/en_US/installation.markdown

 From the git repository (development version)
 ---------------------------------------------

-You must install [composer](https://getcomposer.org/) to use this method.

 1. `git clone https://github.com/kanboard/kanboard.git`
-2. `composer install --no-dev`
-3. Go to the third step just above
+2. Go to the third step just above

 Note: This method will install the **current development version**, use at your own risk.